BeyondATC/BeyondATC_Wiki/docs/support/faq.md

     In real-world aviation, runways are not pre-assigned in flight plans.
 Instead, they are determined by Air Traffic Control (ATC) based on current conditions like wind direction, runway availability, and traffic volume.

     SimBrief provides a suggested runway based on standard conditions at the time of planning, but the actual runway assignment can change when you’re closer to your departure or arrival.
 BeyondATC simulates this real-world ATC behavior by assigning runways dynamically, just as in actual flight operations.

+??? info "Why is BeyondATC directing me to use incorrect taxiways?"
+    BeyondATC relies on airport scenery data for taxiway routing, but currently, it doesn't use taxiway width information.
+This is because, in both third-party and default sceneries, taxiway sizing is often inaccurate or inconsistently defined.
+Attempting to use this incomplete data would likely lead to more routing issues, so BeyondATC focuses on the best available information without relying on potentially unreliable taxiway width data.

 ## AI Traffic